Final ConclusionsIn Exercises 21–24, use a significance level of ... | Channels for Pearson+

 State a conclusion about the null hypothesis.
 (Reject H0 or fail to reject H0.)

-Original claim: More than 35% of air travelers would choose another airline to have access to inflight Wi-Fi.
-The hypothesis test results in a P-value of 0.00001.
+Original claim: The mean pulse rate (in beats per minute) of adult males is 72 bpm.
+The hypothesis test results in a P-value of 0.0095.

 Verified step by step guidance